 The thyroid, a little butterfly-shaped gland in the neck that regulates metabolism and digestion, can cause plenty of problems if it’s not working properly.
 An underactive thyroid, or hypothyroidism, results in exhaustion as well as constipation, dry skin, and hair loss.
 “When underactive, the thyroid cannot properly perform its role in keep our body’s processes running at full speed,” Shah says.

 Although testosterone and sleep apnea appear to affect men disproportionately, hypothyroidism occurs most often in women.
 Could be why your wife is so tired.

 “A sedentary lifestyle may be the biggest cause of tiredness,” Lee says, because a lack of exercise deconditions the body’s musculoskeletal and cardiovascular system.
 Conversely, exercise increases energy and decreases the likelihood of becoming tired for no reason, studies show, because what good is being hotter and healthier if you’re too tired to enjoy it.

 You’re Not Drinking Enough Water

-It only takes about 1.5 percent drop water volume in the body to cause dehydration, Lee notes, so many people walk around dehydrated all day without realizing it.
+It only takes about 1.5% of a drop in water volume in the body to cause dehydration, Lee notes, so many people walk around dehydrated all day without realizing it.
 Dehydration makes people feel tired by causing muscle soreness, which increases fatigue and recovery time.
 On top of that, when you don’t have enough water, your body has to work harder.
 “When your body is dehydrated, your overall blood volume decreases, making your body work harder to send oxygen and nutrients throughout the body,” Lee says.

 Not Eating Enough of the Right Foods

-“I had a client who was falling asleep in the middle of the day because she was on one of the latest trend diets and the body just wasn’t getting enough fuel,” dietician Shelley Rael warns.
+“I had a client who was falling asleep in the middle of the day because she was on one of the latest trend diets and the body just wasn’t getting enough fuel,” warns dietician Shelley Rael.